aliabbasi2000/SemEval2025-Task11-Evaluation/README.md

 Note: This is an example for Track A.

+## 6. Zip the Submission File

+- After validation and evaluation, the script automatically zips the submission file in preparation for upload.
+The following message will confirm that your file is zipped:

+`Zipped file: pred_<language_code>_<task>.zip is ready for upload in the Codalab submission page.`

-## 6. Submit to Codabench
+## 7 Submit the Zipped File

-- Zip your file by following the instructions outline [here](https://docs.google.com/document/d/1yETTEiD8JVL8oeXu8Dvwc7OgPIDp0ROxd9nXifsXYYE/edit) to submit your prediction:
+- Upload the zipped file to the Codabench as your final submission.